The truth is, if your home hasn’t had a recent radon test, there’s no way of knowing!

 - Radon levels change over time.
 Houses change over time, and so do radon levels.
 Fluctuations in radon levels are normal, especially if your house has undergone construction, had changes to the heating/cooling system, or the foundation has shifted.
 If you haven’t tested for radon in the past five years, it’s a good idea you get a new test.

 - Any Home Can Have a Radon Problem.
 Forget the rumors you’ve heard about homes built on a slab being radon free.
 Or that radon is only found in old homes.
 There’s no radon-free guarantee for construction type, year built, or other related factors.
 Two neighboring homes with the same construction type and year built can still have two vastly different radon levels.
 Every home needs to be tested for radon.

 - NY Homes Have High Levels of Radon.
 Although any home is at risk for having a radon problem, homes in New York State are especially susceptible.
 About 30 percent of homes in New York have radon levels above the level the EPA considers safe.
 If you live in the Capital Region, that includes you!
 Saratoga, Schenectady, Albany, Rensselaer, and Washington Counties are all “High Radon Area Counties” according to the NYS Department of Health.

 Schedule Your Radon Assessment Today!

 Radon mitigation is easier than you might think!
 Our team can get the process going with minimal help from you.
 If you need to know the radon levels in your home, or you need to reduce the radon levels in your home, schedule a radon assessment today.
-The only NYSDOH certified radon contractors around, we’ll get your levels below EPA standards, guaranteed!
+We’ll get your levels below EPA standards, guaranteed!